Rudolph Valentino: Marriage to Natacha Rambova

+Having to wait a year or face the possibility of being arrested again, Rambova and Valentino lived separately until they were legally remarried at the Lake County Court House in Crown Point, Indiana, on March 14, 1923.
 Many of Valentino's friends disliked Rambova and found her controlling.
 During his relationship with her, he lost many friends and business associates, including June Mathis.
 Towards the end of their marriage, Rambova was banned from his sets by contract.
-Valentino and Rambova divorced in 1925.
-The end of the marriage was bitter, with Valentino bequeathing Rambova one dollar in his will.